ITRS-Group/cordial/tools/geneos/README.md

 ## Environment Settings

-The `geneos` program uses the packages [Cobra](cobra.dev) and [Viper](https://github.com/spf13/viper) to provide the command syntax and configuration management.
+The `geneos` program uses the packages [Cobra](cobra.dev) and [Viper](https://github.com/spf13/viper) (the latter via a wrapper package) to provide the command syntax and configuration management.
 There is full support for Viper's layered configuration for non-instance settings, which means you can override global and user settings with environment variables prefixed `ITRS_`, e.g. `ITRS_DOWNLOAD_USERNAME` overrides `download.username`

 ## Instance Settings